Tsetseg19/AppEShop/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Firebase for authentication and database services
-- SwiftUI for modern UI components
 - The iOS development community for inspiration and support # AppEShop